 I am also a huge believer that you cannot manage a process that you do not understand, as you need enough knowledge to be able to ask smart questions and understand the answers.
 So if you’re hoping for a great future career in corporate management, science and engineering are also a great foundation for future career progression.
-This could also apply to marketing and sales, as the world becomes more technically complex it takes a depth of understanding about a product or service to understand how it works and what value it brings.
+This could also apply to marketing and sales, as the world becomes more technically complex it takes a depth of understanding of a product or service to understand how it works and what value it brings.

 The critical thinking and problem solving developed in science and engineering jobs are also hugely transferable so there are no dead ends, train as an accountant and it’s unlikely you will ever get a job as a scientist or engineer or in fact anything other than an accountant.
 However, I know a lot of people who trained as engineers who decided it wasn’t for them and then went to the dark side of law or accountancy.
 These professions highly value the skills that engineers have.
 It is also an opportunity to be hugely creative, I often describe the fantastic engineers at AVID as artisans, people who are able to create solutions and solve real problems with a passion for what they do.

 You do not need to go to university but you can still go to university!
 There are many great routes including apprenticeships which are suitable for the best and brightest.
 Apprenticeships used to be pegged as the alternate path for people who didn’t get the grades to go to university, but that shouldn’t be the case anymore.
-Particularly with the changes to funding in the U.K. for higher education that now mean you have to pay fees of several thousand per year for a full time degree course taught by a university, whereas the same university probably runs a Degree Apprenticeship Program where you will earn a salary, gain experience with a company and still come out with a degree qualification.
+Particularly with the changes to funding in the U.K. for higher education that now mean you have to pay fees of several thousand per year for a full-time degree course taught by a university, whereas the same university probably runs a Degree Apprenticeship Program where you will earn a salary, gain experience with a company and still come out with a degree qualification.
 The time taken is probably less overall certainly no more than doing the degree and then starting work in a graduate position to get to the same level in a company.
-Let’s say that it takes 6 years to get a degree by the apprenticeship route, but at the end you have 6 years of work experience as well.
+Let’s say that it takes 6 years to get a degree by the apprenticeship route, but at the end, you have 6 years of work experience as well.
 That would be the equivalent to 8-9 years on a conventional linear approach.

 So what type of engineering should you look at?
 My personal recommendation would be electronics, embedded systems or software.
 (Disclaimer my BEng is in Mechanical Engineering, but I was always passionate about electronics as well, there is a long story as to how that unfolded.)
 With reference to my previous comment about the humble lightbulb the world is seeing many changes such as the development of new electric vehicles, new advanced robotics systems, high efficiency distributed renewable energy generation and consumer electronics all of these have smart electronics at their heart.
-Hydraulic systems are gradually being replaced with more controllable electrically powered actuation systems in everything from subsea robots to air craft.
+Hydraulic systems are gradually being replaced with more controllable electrically powered actuation systems in everything from subsea robots to aircraft.
 Someone who has a good grounding in electronics but also understands mechanical engineering and in particular thermofluids will always be able to find an interesting job.
 As the boundaries of electronics and electrical machine performance are pushed the thermal management of the device is often the key technical challenge.

 The shortage of engineers of all disciplines is not a problem unique to the U.K., but one experienced by all countries around the globe.
 There are lots of reasons behind this.
 In the past medicine, law and finance were seen as the noble professions and engineering was often seen as a bit grubby and overlooked.
 However, at the time of writing most law schools and medical courses will be hugely oversubscribed whilst engineering and science courses still struggle to fill their places.
 As a result, law graduates will find it very hard to get their first paid job whereas in engineering you will have companies lining up to offer you paid summer work!

-What do I look for when reviewing CV’s of potential employees?
+What do I look for when reviewing CVs of potential employees?
 I am interested in how someone has done at school, make no mistake if you spend your one hanging out with the wrong people and messing about this will have an impact.
 This being said, poor grades can be in part reversed by interesting hobbies and extra-curricular experience.
-We have hired people who did not get great degree or school results but because they worked as electronics technicians in the summer, built their own racing motor bikes from scratch and were responsible for sound and lighting for the local theatre group.
-Best of all they talked about these activities with a passion that we recognise if applied to a challenge that excites them at work in the same way will yield extra ordinary results.
+We have hired people who did not get great degree or school results but because they worked as electronics technicians in the summer, built their own racing motorbikes from scratch and were responsible for sound and lighting for the local theatre group.
+Best of all they talked about these activities with a passion that we recognise if applied to a challenge that excites them at work, in the same way, will yield extraordinary results.

 There are also plentiful examples of scientists and engineers who have gone onto huge success.
 People like Bill Gates, Mark Zuckerberg, Elon Musk.
 These guys all dropped out of their degrees in computer science and engineering to enter the business world with products that they had developed themselves using the skills and knowledge they had acquired.
 Furthermore, they are practising science and engineering professionals in their own right, leading successful companies that are changing how we live our lives.
 Next to these outstanding billionaires who may seem out of reach, there are millions of others who enjoy great careers in science and engineering, and you could be the next.